FlowFuse/website/src/handbook/peopleops/expenses.md

 or enhancements to their home office setup.
 This does not roll-over and cannot be claimed as cash.

 The budget is available for essential items needed to perform your role at FlowFuse.
-This includes chair, desk, monitor, headet, exernal microphone, external webcam, keyboard and mouse.
+This includes chair, desk, monitor, set, external microphone, external webcam, keyboard and mouse.
 Items such as additional monitors, laptop stands, lighting and laptop bag/case can also be considered.

 Any items outside this will fall under an exception to the policy and require management review